-Competition Rules 2018
+Regional Competition Rules 2024

 L’Ordre Mondial was created to promote the enjoyment, knowledge and understanding of fine wines and crafted beverages.
 The framework of the Mondial provides for professional and amateur participation, with one of its goals being to provide help, encouragement and support for the young professionals who are to be the best sommeliers of the future.
 The Young Sommeliers Competition promotes the expertise of the young wine and spirit professional and encourages mastery of wine and spirit knowledge.

-The 2018 Young Sommeliers Competition is open to any qualified individual who:
+The 2024 Young Sommeliers Competition is open to any qualified individual who:

-- Is at least 21 (twenty-one) years of age on March 17, 2018 and has not yet reached his or her 31st birthday on September 30, 2018.
+- Is at least 21 (twenty-one) years of age on February 24, 2024, and have not yet reached their 29th birthday on October 14, 2024.